-Two armed robbers, reportedly illegal Brazilian immigrants, who held a pair of hostages for around eight hours, were shot by GOE marksmen in a Banco Espírito Santo (BES) branch at 72 Rua Marquês de Fronteira, Campolide near the centre of the capital on August 14, 2008.
-The two men first held six hostages and the situation escalated when the pinned guns to the heads of two bank employees as they moved towards the exit of the bank in a bid to get into a getaway vehicle parked outside the bank.
+Two armed robbers, reportedly illegal Brazilian immigrants, who held a pair of hostages for around eight hours, were shot by GOE marksmen in a Banco Espírito Santo (BES) branch at 72 Rua Marquês de Fronteira, Campolide near the center of the capital on August 14, 2008.
+The two men first held six hostages, and the situation escalated when they pinned guns to the heads of two bank employees as they moved towards the bank’s exit to get into a getaway vehicle parked outside the bank.

 That was the moment when Grupo de Operações Especiais – GOE sniper were given the order to shoot the assailants.
-One of the robbers died on scene while the other was taken to the hospital.
-In the second when he assailants were shot by police snipers, the two captives fled from the bank to safety.
+One robber died on the scene, while the other was hospitalized.
+In the second, when police snipers shot the assailants, the two captives fled from the bank to safety.
 Both hostages were unhurt but shaken after their ordeal.

-In total, three shots were fired, two by the GOE officers and a third by the surviving robber, who fired his gun into the air as he fell after being shot.
-However, one of the hostages said this week she was surprised and somewhat dismayed that no psychological assistance had been provided for her.
+Three shots were fired, two by the GOE officers and a third by the surviving robber, who fired his gun into the air as he fell after being shot.
+However, one of the hostages said she was surprised and somewhat dismayed this week that no psychological assistance had been provided for her.

-Robber Nilton Sousa was shot dead while holding a sack containing the money in one hand and a gun with the other.
+Robber Nilton Sousa was shot dead while holding a sack containing the money in one hand and a gun in the other.
 He was killed with a single sniper shot by Grupo de Operações Especiais marksmen.
 The other robber suffered a bullet wound to the cheek.
-The wounded hostage-taker, Wellington Nazaré, was taken to Lisbon’s São José Hospital in handcuffs where after surgery he tried to escape, but his escape was stopped.
+The wounded hostage-taker, Wellington Nazaré, was taken to Lisbon’s São José Hospital in handcuffs, where after surgery, he tried to escape, but his escape was stopped.